Critical race theory in the classroom: Understanding the debate

 The study also analyzes benefits white people have in society, which is sometimes referred to as "white privilege."
 This refers to the concept that white people continue to be protected from the effects of systemic race-based discrimination because of their skin color.

-"In every aspect of our lives, we encounter race," said Jane Bolgatz, the associate dean for academic affairs at Fordham University Graduate School of Education.
+"In every aspect of our lives, we encounter race," Jane Bolgatz, the associate dean for academic affairs at Fordham University Graduate School of Education, told ABC News.
 "If we aren't talking about race, we aren't noticing the ways in which society pushes white people forward.
 And so then we're not noticing the fact that these winds are not only pushing them forward but pushing people of color backward."

 But those educators say their efforts are in danger due to these potential new restrictions on education.

-At least six Republican-majority state legislatures have introduced or implemented restrictions on teaching about racial inequality in schools.
-These bills -- in Tennessee, Texas, Idaho, North Carolina, Oklahoma and Louisiana -- include almost the exact same language.
+Republican-majority state legislatures across the country have introduced or implemented restrictions on teaching about racial inequality in schools.
+These bills -- in Florida, Tennessee, Texas, Idaho, North Carolina, Oklahoma and Louisiana -- include almost the exact same language.

-Texas Republican state House Rep. Steve Toth is the sponsor behind House Bill 3979 and told ABC News that he encourages race to be taught in classrooms "from a diverse and contending perspective without showing deference to one side or the other."
+Rep. Toth, who introduced a similar bill in his own state, told ABC News that he encourages race to be taught in classrooms "from a diverse and contending perspective without showing deference to one side or the other."

 Oklahoma Gov. Kevin Stitt HB 1775 shared similar sentiments with Toth about his state's own bill, which he recently signed into law.
 In a statement sent to ABC News, Stitt said that some forms of the curriculum "define and divide young Oklahomans" based on their race or sex.
 The Oklahoma bill has almost identical language to the Texas bill.